5 min read

 First startups

-Let's start drawing some context on the selected topic.
+Let’s start drawing some context on the selected topic.
 As with everything else the revolution of the internet started with very basic websites.
-At the time only a few people even thought about user experience or conversion rates (ex: percentage of people that register to an app, the percentage of people that follow a profile, etc.).
+At the time only a few people even thought about user experience or conversion rates (ex: the percentage of people that register to an app, the percentage of people that follow a profile, etc.).
 All internet visionaries wanted was to show added value and eventually make some profits out of it.
-There were founders like Larry that helped us with searching the world wide web, Jeff bringing shopping experience to the internet, and Mark connecting faces across the planet.
+There were founders like Larry that helped us with searching the World Wide Web, Jeff bringing the shopping experience to the Internet, and Mark connecting faces across the planet.
 At first user interfaces on these websites were very simple, harmless.
 You typed a string and got back almost none adjusted results.
 For example, websites with more traffic in your country and relevant content ordered first.
 Awesome, right?
 Yes, we get a lot of knowledge out of exploring the web!
 A whole new virtual world opened up for my generation, millennials.
 You order second-hand books and from the comfort of your home.
-You get to like friends' pictures from another side of the world.
+You get to like friends’ pictures from another side of the world.

 The average time spent on the internet increased from a few minutes to more than two hours (1)